wp-plugins/custom-content-shortcode/readme.txt

 == Description ==

-Here are the main features of the plugin.

-* The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).
+The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).

-* The shortcode **[loop]** performs query loops, for creating content layouts -- for example, displaying available products in a category, or excerpts of the 5 most recent posts with thumbnails.

 In addition, you can:

+* Use the shortcode **[loop]** to perform query loops -- for example, display available products in a category, or excerpts of the 5 most recent posts.

-* Enable **gallery fields** for chosen post types, where images can be added, removed and ordered
+* Enable **gallery fields** for chosen post types, where images can be added, removed and ordered.

-* Display images from the gallery field using the native gallery, a gallery shortcode of your choice, or a Bootstrap carousel
+	Currently, the images can be displayed using the native gallery, a gallery shortcode of your choice, or the *loop* shortcode for a custom layout.

-* Display a menu using Bootstrap navbar with dropdown
-* Load page-specific CSS/JavaScript file or script from custom fields
+* Load page-specific **CSS/JavaScript** file or script from custom fields.

-Please note that you need the Bootstrap v3.x library for the carousel and navbar.
+If you're using the Bootstrap v3.x library, you can:

+* Display the gallery field in a carousel
+* Display a menu in a navigation bar with dropdown

 = Basic examples =
 <br />